-Catskills Addiction Coalition is a new all-volunteer community group formed in 2018 to address disconnection in area youth, prevention of addiction, and improvement in access to treatment and recovery services in the Eastern Delaware County region of New York State.
+Catskills Addiction Coalition is an all-volunteer community group formed in 2018 to address disconnection in area youth, prevention of addiction, and improvement in access to treatment and recovery services in Delaware County and the Catskills Region of New York State.
 Together in partnership with the M-ARK project, a non-profit organization in Arkville, NY dedicated to community revitalization and support for community organizations, we began the process of improving our community one step at a time.
-Our goal is to unite the entire community – businesses, organizations and individuals in healthcare, education, agriculture, government, the arts and faith based institutions to prevent addiction and create a recovery-friendly community.
+Our goal is to unite the entire community – businesses, organizations and individuals in healthcare, education, agriculture, government, the arts, faith based institutions and all other stakeholders to prevent addiction and create a recovery-friendly community using a harm-reduction approach.

 Meet the Coalition Members